 mdrun command-line option "-nstlist".

-#4 Updated by Mark Abraham about 6 years ago
+#4 Updated by Mark Abraham over 6 years ago

 Szilárd Páll wrote:

 PS: for my own purposes keeping the environment variable would be great, otherwise I'll need to go through all my scripts that use it.
 Do you think there would be any use to it?
 I'm not sure...